bakanano/CS335-Assignment-4/README.md

 * Displays a map of Dunedin Dairy Shop and address and contact details
 * Allows users to download the shop's vCard to add to their devices

+# News
+* Displays table of news articles on Dairy products with links to them and the date they were published